danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 When events happen in Stripe — a payment succeeds, a subscription is canceled, an invoice fails — Stripe can notify your application by sending an HTTP POST request to a URL you configure.
 This is a webhook.
 You choose which events you care about from Stripe's extensive list, and Stripe sends you a JSON payload describing what happened.

-For our case, the key events are `invoice.payment_failed` and `customer.subscription.deleted`.
-The payment failed payload includes the customer ID, the attempt count (1, 2, or 3), and details about the invoice.
-The deleted payload tells us we need to clean out this customers info from our database.
+For our case, the key event is `invoice.payment_failed`.
+The payload includes the customer ID, the attempt count (1, 2, or 3), and details about the invoice.

 The Rails app has a controller endpoint that receives these webhooks and decides what to do: